-If you miss one or more loan, credit card, or mortgage payments because of the coronavirus (COVID-19) pandemic, the creditor can report you as delinquent to the three main credit reporting bureaus—Equifax, Experian, and TransUnion—and your credit score will take a hit.
+If you missed one or more loan, credit card, or mortgage payments because of the COVID-19 pandemic, the creditor was allowed to report you as delinquent to the three main credit reporting bureaus (Equifax, Experian, and TransUnion), and your credit scores would have taken a hit.
+But if you made an agreement for payment relief before you fell behind, the Coronavirus Aid, Relief, and Economic Security (CARES) Act required the creditor to report your account as current on your credit reports.

-The CARES Act, which was signed into law on March 27, 2020, Act amends the Fair Credit Reporting Act (FCRA) to stop adverse credit reporting during the COVID-19 crisis—but only under specific circumstances.
-(See 15 U.S.C.
-1681s-2(a)(1)(F).)
+The CARES Act, which was signed into law on March 27, 2020, Act amended the Fair Credit Reporting Act (FCRA) to stop adverse credit reporting during the COVID-19 crisis—but only under specific circumstances.
+(15 U.S.C. § 1681s-2(a)(1)(F).)

 This code might make a difference if a potential creditor actually reads the full report when making a lending decision.
 But any debt reported as delinquent still shows up as negative on reports and can hurt your FICO credit score.
 FICO doesn't factor this kind of code in when calculating credit scores, although VantageScore will disregard late payments for accounts with a disaster code.

-If you review your credit reports and find that a creditor has added derogatory information after you missed payments due to COVID-19, you may add an explanatory statement to your reports.
+If you review your credit reports and find that a creditor added derogatory information after you missed payments due to COVID-19, you may add an explanatory statement to your reports.

 Technically, the credit reporting bureaus are required to place a statement in your file only if you're disputing the completeness or accuracy of a particular item.
-Though, while the bureaus don't have to include a statement if you're only explaining extenuating circumstances or other reasons why you haven't been able to pay your debts, they usually will.
+However, while the bureaus don't have to include a statement if you're only explaining extenuating circumstances or other reasons why you haven't been able to pay your debts, they usually will.

 Once you file a statement with a credit reporting bureau, the bureau must include the explanation—or a summary of it—in any report that has that information.
 If the reporting bureau assists you in writing the description of what happened, it may limit your statement to 100 words.
 Otherwise, there's no specific word limit.

-Be aware, though, that you need to be careful about when and whether to use this kind of explanation.
+Be aware, however, that you need to be careful about when and whether to use this kind of explanation.
 It could be an indication to potential future creditors that you didn't have the financial reserves to withstand a short-term cash flow problem, which could make you a credit risk in their eyes.

 If you need advice about how to manage your debts so that you can protect your credit, consider speaking with a nonprofit credit counseling agency, like those affiliated with the National Foundation for Credit Counseling.
 A credit counselor can discuss strategies with you, as well as let you know about different ways to reduce your debt and other financial obligations.
 You should, however, avoid for-profit debt relief services.